ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 ## Getting started with Singularity
 [EDIT]*
 Initially developed within the research community, Singularity is now made available through [Sylabs.io](https://sylabs.io/).
-We'll be working with Singularity directly on a High Performance Computing (HPC) cluster that has the software pre-installed.
+For Part I of this lesson we'll be working with Singularity directly on a High Performance Computing (HPC) cluster that has the software pre-installed.
 You will have been provided with details to access the cluster.

 > ## Installing Singularity on your local system (optional) \[Advanced task\]
 >
 > If you are running Linux and would like to run Singularity locally on your system, Singularity provide the free, open source [Singularity Community Edition](https://sylabs.io/singularity/).
 You will need to install various dependencies on your system and then build Singularity from source code.
 >
-> _This is an advanced task that is beyond the scope of this session, and is not required to participate in the session._
+> _A local installation of Singularity will be useful for Part II of the session.
+However, you can still learn from the material in Part II without having a local Singularity installation on your system.
+The installation process is an advanced task that is beyond the scope of this session.
-> _However, if you have Linux systems knowledge and would like to attempt a local install of Singularity, you can find details in the [INSTALL.md file](https://github.com/sylabs/singularity/blob/master/INSTALL.md) within the Singularity source that explain how to install the prerequisites and build and install the software._
+> However, if you have Linux systems knowledge and would like to attempt a local install of Singularity, you can find details in the [INSTALL.md file](https://github.com/sylabs/singularity/blob/master/INSTALL.md) within the Singularity source that explain how to install the prerequisites and build and install the software._
 >
 > Singularity also provide a Docker container which enables you to use Docker to run Singularity on other platforms that support Docker.
 The Singularity Docker container can be pulled from [https://quay.io/repository/singularity/singularity](https://quay.io/repository/singularity/singularity).
 Use of this container is, again, beyond the scope of this course but once you understand the basics of working with Singularity, this is something you may choose to explore if you wish to experiment with Singularity on your local system.
 {: .callout}